Choeropotamus: Palaeobiology

 Choeropotamids are among the early artiodactyls that have brachyodont (low-crowned) and bunodont cheek teeth, suggesting that they had either frugivorous or omnivorous diets.
-Choeropotamus specifically is consider a large-sized bunodont artiodactyl of western Europe that had elongated skulls, long diastemata, caniniform P_{1} teeth, and molars with additional cusps.
+Choeropotamus specifically is considered a large-sized bunodont artiodactyl of western Europe that had elongated skulls, long diastemata, caniniform P_{1} teeth, and molars with additional cusps.
 Given that the molars were used to grind food, Choeropotamus could have possibly been an "unspecialized" omnivore.
 They also suggested the possibility that they probably had robust limbs.
 The sharp anterior teeth on choeropotamids like Choeropotamus infers occasional carnivorous dietary habits and/or sparring in intraspecific competition.
 The possibility of Choeropotamus feeding on hard fruits is supported by the thick enamel on its teeth like in similar modern mammals.
 The feeding behaviours would have differed from other purported choeropotamids like Amphirhagatherium, which would have been a ground feeder of fruits and leaves, and Masillabune, which based on gut contents consumed plants of the family Lauraceae and other unidentified plants.
 Weppe in his thesis brought up a hypothesis in which the cranial and dental morphologies of Choeropotamus to members of the Hippopotamoidea (i.e. their diastemata and incisors) could possibly point to more semi-aquatic behaviours of the former just like with behaviours of some members of the latter.